-We work closely with the named EHCP coordinators of our Students to ensure planning for their new Phase and also work closely with the next setting in whatever way is appropriate - potentially the SEN team and wellbeing team - to ensure smooth transition and best possible chances of a successful next placement.
+We work closely with the named EHCP coordinators of our students to ensure planning for their new Phase and also work closely with the next setting in whatever way is appropriate - potentially the SEN team and wellbeing team - to ensure smooth transition and best possible chances of a successful next placement.
+We will share information with the school, college, or other setting the student is moving to.
+We agree with parents and students which information should be shared.